 Plantar Reflex (S1)

 The patient should lie supine with legs extended.
 Scratch the outer edge of the sole with some blunt object like a key, starting from the heel towards the little toe and then medially across the metatarsals.
 Stop as soon as the first movement of the toe occurs.
 The normal response is the plantar flexion of the great toe along with the flexion and adduction of the other toes.
 This is referred to as the negative Babinski’s sign.
 If there is dorsiflexion of the great toe along with fanning out of the other toes, it is referred to as the positive Babinski’s sign.
-A positive Babinski’s sign is present in UMN lesion, hypoglycemia, deep coma, post-epileptic fit and also in infants.
+A positive Babinski’s sign is present in UMN lesion, hypoglycemia, deep coma, post-epileptic fit, and also in infants.

 Abdominal Reflex (T8-T12)

 The patient should be lying in a supine position with a low pillow supporting the head.
 Draw a pin from the lateral part of the abdomen towards the midline on either side.
 It should be below and parallel to the costal margins for upper abdominal reflexes and above and parallel to the inguinal ligaments for lower abdominal reflexes.
 There should be a brisk contraction of the muscles of the stimulated area and movement of the umbilicus towards that side.
-Abdominal reflex is absent in UMN lesion above their segmental level or if there is LMN lesion of the concerned spinal nerves.
+Abdominal reflex is absent in UMN lesions above their segmental level or if there is an LMN lesion of the concerned spinal nerves.